+The Media Projects program supports documentary film, television, and radio projects that engage public audiences with humanities ideas in creative and appealing ways.
 All projects must be grounded in humanities scholarship in disciplines such as history, art history, film studies, literature, drama, religious studies, philosophy, or anthropology.
-Projects must also demonstrate an approach that is thoughtful, balanced, and analytical (rather than celebratory).
-The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate critical thinking.
-NEH is a national funding agency, so the projects supported must demonstrate the potential to attract a broad general audience.
+Projects must also demonstrate an approach that is thoughtful, balanced, and analytical.
+The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate reflection.
+NEH is a national funding agency, so the projects that we support must demonstrate the potential to attract a broad general audience.

 Film and television projects may be single programs or a series addressing significant figures, events, or ideas.
 Programs must be intended for national distribution, via traditional carriage or online distribution.
 The Division of Public Programs welcomes projects that range in length from short-form to broadcast-length video.

-To be competitive, applicants must have clear central ideas and a solid command of the major humanities scholarship on their subject, and they must have consulted with a team of scholarly advisers to work out the intellectual issues that the program will explore.
+Applicants must have clear central ideas and a solid command of the major humanities scholarship on their subject, and they must have consulted with a team of scholarly advisers to work out the intellectual issues that the program will explore.
 The scholars must represent major fields relevant to the subject matter, have a strong record of research and scholarship in the humanities, and offer diverse perspectives and approaches.
-As needed, the project team may also include participants with expertise appropriate to the project’s formats or technical requirements.

 All projects applying to the Media Projects program should